Currently set to Index

 As a beginner, you might be at any of these stages.
 Or you might scramble through multiple stages at once.
 Time to strategize.

-2. You Didn’t Read the Rules… Or You Broke Them Anyway
+2. You Didn’t Read the Amazon Rules… Or You Broke Them Anyway

-Go through the Terms and note actions you might do.
-Make notes on conduct that they do not allow.
-Getting your account suspended is costly.
+To avoid this, go through the Terms of Service and note actions you might do.
+Make notes on conduct that Amazon does not allow.
+Getting your account suspended is costly and can harm your business.
+Always follow the rules to protect your account and inventory.

-3. You’re Putting Too Much Stock in Gurus
+3. You’re Putting Too Much Stock in Amazon FBA Gurus

 There’s no overnight success with Amazon FBA.
 Anyone claiming to have a miracle product or strategy doesn’t have one.
 What they do have is a product they want you to buy.